markreha/cloudworkshop/README.md

 Next Steps
 --------
 After you are become familiar with the architecture, example applications, and tools you can start building your own IoT applications using the sample Reference applications in the SDK as a guide.
 As a developer, there are application build instructions for developing in the Cloud based Cloudenvy IDE or desktop Eclipse IDE.
-All code is maintained in the Github Cloud based source control system and deployed to the Cloud based Redhat OpenShift or Microsoft Azure or Google Cloud Platform or the Heroku Cloud.
-It should be noted that there is nothing technically preventing you from deploying these application to other Cloud Platforms, such as Amazon AWS.
+All code is maintained in the Github Cloud based source control system and deployed to the Cloud based Redhat OpenShift or Microsoft Azure or Google Cloud Platform or the Heroku Cloud or the AWS Cloud.
 See the [README](sdk/docs/development/README.md) file and 'Cloud Setup Notes text' file located in the [***docs/development***](sdk/docs/development/README.md) folder to get started building your own IoT applications.

 Get [started](sdk/docs/development/README.md) now!